PavanRangani/docs/docs/prd/views/compliance.md

 # Compliance

 ## Browse Compliance views
+- Currently our system have only one complaince view.
+In future, here other Views will come.

 ### UX Rule

-- Shows only one view `Authorized IP Addresses`.
 - It has one column `View Name`.
 - On hover, show hover effect.
 - For `Admin` users,